nataliyadurdyeva/WellPlay_App/README.md

 ### Summary

 WellPlay is a social platform connecting you with people in your area to do fitness activities that you enjoy: yoga, tennis, climbing, biking, jogging, and many others.
-Use search bar to filter users' profiles by their preffered activity, and message each user to discuss logistics of meeting up.
+Use the search bar to filter users' profiles by their preferred activity, and message each user to discuss the logistics of meeting up.

 ### About the Developer